mongoose-os-apps/shelly-homekit/README.md

 # Apple HomeKit firmware for Shelly switches

-This firmware exposes Shelly1 and Shelly25 as Apple HomeKi accessories.
+This firmware exposes Shelly1 and Shelly25 as Apple HomeKit accessories.

-Firmware is compatible with stock and can be uploaded via OTA.
+Firmware is compatible with stock and can be uploaded via OTA (see below) or [flashed via serial connection](docs/flashing.md).

 Reverting to stock firmware is also supported (see below).